jmolinasoler/Novadash/README.md

  # Novadashboard

- A simple web dashboard to monitor a Bitcoin Core node using Node.js and the `bitcoin-core` library.
+ This project is a simple web dashboard created to help me study and understand the Bitcoin protocol.
+It interacts directly with a running `bitcoin-core` node, using it as a reference implementation to explore blockchain data, network status, and transaction handling.

  ## Features

  *   Displays general information about the Bitcoin blockchain, network, and mempool.
+ *   Shows the latest blocks and the current top transactions in the mempool.
- *   Allows users to look up blocks by hash.
+ *   Allows users to look up blocks by hash (including a shortcut for the Genesis Block).
  *   Allows users to look up transactions by ID (TXID).

  ## Requirements

  *   Node.js and npm installed.
- *   A running Bitcoin Core node with RPC enabled.
+ *   A running Bitcoin Core node.
+This application is designed to connect to your own node to display its data.
+RPC must be enabled in your `bitcoin.conf` file.
  *   RPC credentials (username and password) from your `bitcoin.conf` file.

  ## Installation